-Since 2001, 1,000+ Harvard Extension admitted degree candidate students have participated in the Faculty Aide program.
+Since 2001, well over one thousand Harvard Extension admitted degree candidate students have participated in the Faculty Aide program.

 The majority have worked as research assistants to support Harvard Extension and Harvard University faculty with their publications and other scholarship.